 - Gender dysphoria

 - Generalised anxiety disorder

 - Learning difficulties

 Individual counselling - £45 per 50 minute session.

-I have some concessionary appointments available to counselling students and those on lower incomes.
+I have a limited number of concessionary appointments available to counselling students and those on lower incomes.

 Free, unlimited parking is available at both Harold Wood and Ingatestone.